 About the Pull

-During the Pull, each team has 18 students on the rope known as “pullers,” and another 18 that act as guides and morale boosters, or “moralers.”
+During the Pull, each team has up to 18 students on the rope known as “pullers,” and an equivalent number that act as guides and morale boosters, or “moralers.”
 The freshmen are coached by the junior class, while the sophomores are instructed by the seniors.
 The coaching arrangement also leads to a rivalry between the even-year and odd-year classes.

 “I was on the Pull team in ’59 and ’60, and my wife Marilyn Slot was my morale girl both years.
 In fact we met on the practice field.”